 This is a demanding program; physically, spiritually and mentally, where learning takes place seven days a week.
 At times the learning will take place in conventional classroom situations under the guidance of an instructor, but often the learning will take place in unconventional ways through experience learning cycles.
-Placed within a mentoring environment, student learning will be guided by the collective educational goals and objectives of the program as well as through the establishment of their own individual goals and objectives.
+Placed within a mentoring environment, student learning will be guided by the collective educational goals and objectives of the program as well as through the students' establishment of their own individual goals and objectives.

-With the world as their classroom, student learning will include; lectures by visiting instructors, selective reading and reflection, mentoring provided by site leaders, discussions with peers, and the insights of many people and experiences that become part of the collective educational opportunity.
-Then, through research, study, discussion, assignments, and personal journaling, they will be challenged to identify and articulate what they have learned, forming a foundation for further education and enquiry.
+With the world as their classroom, students' learning will occur through lectures by visiting instructors, selected readings, mentoring provided by site leaders, discussions with peers, the insights of many people they encounter, and experiences that become part of the collective educational opportunity.
+Then, through research, study, discussion, assignments, and personal journaling, students will be challenged to identify and articulate what they have learned, forming a foundation for further education and enquiry.

 Many students find that the unique educational approach used in this program contributes to a renewed "joy of learning" and to a greater sense of purpose for further education.
-To experience some of the great needs in the world first hand, to discover one's own gifts and passions within a caring community and to development confidence, relational skills, and strength of character - these can all contribute to clarity about direction in life.
+Experiencing some of the great needs in the world first hand, discovering one's own gifts and passions within a caring community, and developing confidence, relational skills, and strength of character - these can all contribute to clarity about direction in life.